dragosbuhnila/Anki-add-IPA/README.md

 Note: don't run before checking [config.py](#configpy) is correct, also, do a backup of your collection before (although the program shouldn't be able to break it).

 1) Download or clone this repository
-   (for downloading, click the green "Code" button and choose "Download ZIP").
+   (for downloading, click on the green "Code" button and choose "Download ZIP").

 2) Install a working Python with Poetry if you haven’t yet.
    (I used Python 3.13.2 when developing, but other versions should work too)